quizbowl/why/chapters/stories/tournament-director.md

 - I want to register a buzzer or moderator for a tournament
 - I want to request an invoice
 - I want to set/update my team's roster
+- I want to register multiple teams for a tournament in one session
+- I want to change the number of teams we are bringing to a tournament

 ### All
 - I want to communicate with the Tournament director